 (6) Control variables: Based on other scholars' research, variables that may impact CER are selected as control variables for this paper.
 Firm size (Size) is the natural logarithm of annual total assets.
 The gearing ratio (Lev) equals the ratio of year-end total liabilities to year-end total assets.
 Profitability of total assets (ROA) is equal to the ratio of profit before tax to total assets.
 The number of directors (Board) is equal to the natural logarithm of the number of boards of directors.
-The proportion of independent directors (Indep) is equal to the number of directors.
+The proportion of independent directors (Indep) is equal to the number of independent directors divided by the number of directors.
 The dual function (Dual) means that the chairman of the board of directors and the general manager of the same person are 1, otherwise, it is 0.
-Tobin Q (TobinQ) is equal to the (market value of the outstanding shares + the number of shares of the nonexistent shares \times net assets per share + the book value of liabilities) / Total Assets.
+Tobin Q (TobinQ) is equal to the (market value of the outstanding shares + the number of shares of the non-existent shares × net assets per share + the book value of liabilities) / Total Assets.
 Company Age is equal to ln(current year - year of incorporation + 1).
 Management shareholding ratio (Mshare) is equal to the number of shares held by directors and supervisors / total share capital.
 The average age of management (TMTAge) is the average age of directors and supervisors.
-Executive compensation (TPay1) is equal to the natural logarithm of the total compensation of the top three executives.
+Executive compensation (TPayl) is equal to the natural logarithm of the total compensation of the top three executives.